dowjones/tokendito/README.md

 - Set the config file to be platform dependent, and follow the XDG standard.
 - Extend configuration capabilities.
 - Modernize output.
-- Change mfa method from strict match to partial match.
+- Change the MFA method from strict match to partial match.
 - Mask secrets from output logs.
 - Automatically discover AWS URLs.
 - Fix authentication with DUO.
-- Add support for setting loglevel via ini file and env vars.
+- Add support for setting the logging level via both the INI file and ENV vars.
 - Add support for Python 3.9 and 3.10.
 - And many fixes.